 When she hears the words "indefinite period" she sees a rowboat in the middle of the ocean with no oars.

-When they get to The Waterfront Cafe, Becky catches her reflection in the window and wonders who the homeless woman is standing next to Lindy.
+When they get to The Waterfront Cafe, Becky catches her reflection in the window and is startled by homeless woman standing next to Lindy.
 They are seated on the patio, which affords a dramatic view of the wide brown river, the walking bridge filled with arm-in-arm couples, and the setting sun.
 Becky only notices the arm-in-arm couples.
 She hasn't brushed her teeth in three days.

 The chairs are made of wrought iron and when Becky tries to slide hers back across the concrete it catches on a seam and she nearly tips over.
 Somewhere between the tipping and the recovery, she feels weightless and afraid.
 She wishes she could stay there.